Below are the fundamentals that underpin free play and fun at Bath Cricket Club

 Any concerns or complaints should be brought to the attention of the Head of junior and community cricket and squad coach or Child Protection officer.

 Selection into a summer squad does not guarantee that a player will play in every game, or play a full part in every game.

-It is a parent’s responsibility to ensure that managers and coaches are kept informed of player availability via their squad’s specific Google Docs spreadsheet.
-It is the manager and coaches’ responsibility to select teams with seven days notice (even If they don’t have a full side) and notify the whole squad.
+It is a parent’s responsibility to ensure that managers and coaches are kept informed of player availability via their squad’s specific Spond group.
+It is the manager and coaches’ responsibility to select teams with 5 days notice (even If they don’t have a full side) and notify the whole squad.

 Teams where possible will select twelve players for youth fixtures and players are expected to attend.
 During these fixtures the twelfth player will score (assisted by the coach/parent - developing all-round skills and knowledge of the game).
 Failure to attend and take their turn will result in de-selection from the squad until the role has been fulfilled.

 Any squad player who is unavailable or not selected is more than welcome to show their support at fixtures.